Ultima VIII: Pagan: Support and legacy

 A patch was later released to correct game bugs, fix some of the criticized plot holes and eliminate most of the problems with jumping.
 While the original release contained many moving platforms to be jumped across, only jumping over a fixed distance in eight directions was possible.
 The patch enabled jump distance to be targeted and stopped the motion of the platforms.
-In reference to the abundance of platform-jumping puzzles, long-time Ultima fans jokingly referred to Ultima VIII by the nickname Super Avatar Brothers, an allusion to Super Mario Brothers.
+In reference to the abundance of platform-jumping puzzles, long-time Ultima fans jokingly referred to Ultima VIII by the nickname Super Avatar Brothers, an allusion to Super Mario Bros..

-In 1995 the Ultima VIII engine was reused for the Crusader game series.
+In 1995, the Ultima VIII engine was reused for the Crusader game series.